-Regular consumption of green lipped mussels may help to improve your resistance to viral and bacterial infection.
+Regular consumption of mussels may help improve your resistance to viral and bacterial infection.
 Studies have shown that green lipped mussels can improve wound healing by intensifying and accelerating the formation of antibodies (12), (13).

 7. Promote A Healthy Nervous System

-By stimulating the muscles, tissues and organs, green lipped mussels may help improve nerve cell functioning throughout the body and have a positive effect on cognitive functions (14).
+By stimulating the muscles, tissues and organs, green lipped mussels may help improve nerve cell functioning throughout the body and have a positive effect on cognitive brain functions (14).
 However, more scientific research is needed for evidence supporting the impact of mussels on the nervous system.

 8. May Improve Fertility

 Green lipped mussels are believed to benefit fertility by increasing the viscosity of cervical mucus plug in women and seminal fluid in men.
 However, there is a lack of scientific evidence to support this claim.

 Green lipped mussels are an excellent source of iron with a 100 grams serving of cooked mussels contributing to over 100% of the recommended daily value for people above the age of 50.
 As we all know, iron plays a vital role in the production of red blood cells.
 It is involved in the formation of two oxygen carrying proteins namely hemoglobin and myoglobin.
 Deficiency of iron can lead to health issues like anemia, shortness of breath and low energy levels (1), (15).

 10. May Aid In Weight Management

 Fresh mussel meat contains the same amount of high-quality protein as red meat but has much less total fat, saturated fat and nearly 25% fewer calories.
 Thus, replacing red meat with mussel meat constitutes a low-calorie diet that provides benefits of weight management.

 Green lipped mussels possess anti-inflammatory properties that have been found to be beneficial in reducing asthma symptoms.
 A study showed that patients who were given GLM extract experienced a significant decrease in daytime wheezing (16).